A licence plate must be displayed on your vehicle at all times.

 Lost, stolen and damaged licence plates

 If your licence plate is lost or stolen, please report it to the police.
-You may visit a registry agent and apply for a replacement licence plate.
+You may then visit a registry agent and declare the plate lost/stolen and have the status updated in the system.
+You may also apply for a replacement licence plate if required.

 If your licence plate becomes difficult to read due to wear or damage, it could result in a fine.
 You must apply for a replacement licence plate through a registry agent.